-1 - Normal sockets

-2 - Ground sockets
+- 1 Normal sockets - 2 Ground sockets

-7.3 BUTTONS:
+BUTTONS:

 Buttons are used for a door bell.
-When we push to the buttons then it is operate when we stop to the push button then it stops.
+When we push to the buttons then it is operate we stop to the push button then it stops.

-At the electrical Project we have to fit to the rules of "BAYINDIRLIK BAKANLIGI ELEKTRİK TESİSATI ŞARTNAMESİ " At the practice:
+At the electrical Project we have to fit to the rules of "BAYINDIRLIK BAKANLIGI ELEKTRİK TESİSATI ŞARTNAMESİ "

+At the practice:

-The switches from ground
+switches from ground 150 cm

-The sockets from ground
+sockets from ground 40 cm

-The wall lamp from ground
+wall lamp from ground 190 cm

-The conduit box from ground
+conduit box from ground 220 cm

-The fuse box from the ground
+The fuse box from the ground 200 cm